Winners and losers of the second GOP presidential debate

 Vivek Ramaswamy

-While Vivek Ramaswamy had a strong first debate performance last month, the tech entrepreneur-turned-politician struggled to handle the attacks his opponents threw at him on Wednesday evening.
+While Ramaswamy had a strong first debate performance last month, the tech entrepreneur-turned-politician struggled to handle the attacks his opponents threw at him Wednesday evening.

 Many of the candidates came ready to put Ramaswamy on defense, particularly over his past business ties to China.
-Scott kicked off the debate by saying Ramaswamy was “just in business with the Chinese Communist Party,” while Pence said he was glad Ramaswamy pulled out of a business deal with China in 2018.
+Scott kicked off the debate by saying Ramaswamy was “just in business with the Chinese Communist Party,” while former Vice President Mike Pence said he was glad Ramaswamy pulled out of a business deal with China in 2018.

 However, one of the most striking attacks against Ramaswamy came from Haley over his decision to join the social media platform TikTok.
 Haley responded to Ramaswamy’s explanation for joining the platform by quipping, “Every time I hear you, I feel a little bit dumber for what you say.”